Have you ever wondered about locomotive stories? Through historical files and the words of working volunteers, we can tell some of those tales.

 A pair of Co-Bo’s in Midford North Goods ( artists licence!!)

 I’m always delighted to hear when work starts on a former Barry Scrapyard resident locomotive.
 I didn’t realise that the GSN Locomotive Group only started in January 2016 until one of their key volunteers wrote this guest post on my blog.
-They have great plans for this loco and I look forward to seeing it in operation.
+They have great plans for this steam locomotive and I look forward to seeing it in operation.

 To me the Baby Deltics were something a bit special.
 The locomotives look handsome and well proportioned.
 Although only 10 were built and, like the Co-Bo’s, had their fair share of poor reliability they do have a certain charm.
 That is one reason why I have financially supported the new Baby Deltic D5910 and am keen to seeing it when it is operational.